Challenger3000/ANTWEIGHT_BATTLEBOT/README.md

 The main features of this code are...
-1. Conveneinent binding between robot ant transmitter
+1. Conveneinent binding between robot and transmitter
 2. Simple interface with the motor driver
 3. 2x servo outputs on pins IO37 and IO38
 4. PID control loop for yaw rate control
 5. Website hosting over wifi for PID/Configuration setting changes.
+6. Robot battery telemetry ais ccessible on the remote.

 **Code uploading...**
 1. install Arduino IDE 2.3.2 from https://www.arduino.cc/en/software